pingforhelp/BCA/Docs/Computer Sci/C.md

 **Flow charts**

 > [!IMPORTANT]
-> **"Flow chart use different symbols to perform different operations in a program."**
+> **Flow chart use different symbols to perform different operations in a program.**

 The basic symbols used in flow chart design are given below:
 1. Terminal: The terminal is represented by a rectangle it has at rounded ends.
 This symbol is used to identify indicate the beginning (Start & end) termination (end) of the algorithm.
 Terminal is denoted by around rectangle or vowel shape.
 2. Input / output OR I/O: The input (&) output is represented by a parallelogram.
 This symbol represented an input taken from the user & output given to the user.
 3. Flow line: The flow line are represented by array/whiteads that are used connect symbol.
 These lines indicated the sequence of steps and flow of operations The flow line is denoted by array symbol and here's an image of it.
 4. Processing: The processing is represented by a rectangle
-5.
-This symbol used for representing all arithmetic and data moment instructions.
+5. This symbol used for representing all arithmetic and data moment instructions.
 This symbol is used logic process of moving data from one memory location to another.
 6. Decisions & conditions: A program may have multiple execution parts in order to select the direction of program control.
 The decision is denoted by diamond shape.
 The program should continue one of two routes (if and else) that 'yes' & 'no'.
 7. Connector: The connector is used to join different flow charts in a program.
 The connector is denoted circle shape.